david-chidester/Cruise-Industry-Market-Research/raw_data/national_geospatial_agency/world_port_index.md

     Microsoft Access database
     ESRI Arc shapefile

-Specific World Port Index entries can be retrieved from the on-line database using the query form below.
+Specific World Port Index entries can be retrieved from the on-line database using the query below.

 ## Type of Data
-GPS Coordinate
+GPS lat and long

 3,708 rows